Secure a database in SQL Data Warehouse

 -- Connect to SQL DW database and create a database user CREATE USER ApplicationUser FOR LOGIN ApplicationLogin;

-If a user will be doing additional operations such as creating logins or creating new databases, they will also need to be assigned to the
+To give a user permission to perform additional operations such as creating logins or creating new databases, assign the user to the

 dbmanager roles in the master database.
-For more information on these additonal roles and authenticating to a SQL Database, see Managing databases and logins in Azure SQL Database.
-For more details on Azure AD for SQL Data Warehouse, see Connecting to SQL Data Warehouse By Using Azure Active Directory Authentication.
+For more information on these additional roles and authenticating to a SQL Database, see Managing databases and logins in Azure SQL Database.
+For more information, see Connecting to SQL Data Warehouse By Using Azure Active Directory Authentication.

-Authorization refers to what you can do within an Azure SQL Data Warehouse database, and this is controlled by your user account's role memberships and permissions.
+Authorization refers to what you can do within an Azure SQL Data Warehouse database.
+Authorization privileges are determined by role memberships and permissions.
 As a best practice, you should grant users the least privileges necessary.
-Azure SQL Data Warehouse makes this easy to manage with roles in T-SQL:
+To manage roles, you can use the following stored procedures: